Juan Carlos Monedero: Academic and political practice

 Juan Carlos Monedero has critically defended the Bolivarian Revolution.
 He called Hugo Chávez "the last liberator of South America", and argued that the political process in South America is a positive example for a world immersed in a "systematic capitalist crisis".

 Monedero is close to the 15-M movement, and some media outlets have classified him as its "ideological leader", although he says that nobody can hold such a position.
 Monedero's opinion about 15-M is that "it is the best thing that has happened to the democracy".

 In January 2014, Monedero participated in the Podemos project with other activists and intellectuals such as Pablo Iglesias, seeking to unite left-wing forces in Spain against the current European political and financial system.

 Funds

 According to El Mundo, Monedero supposedly received up to €1.5 million from the Venezuelan Foundation of the Center for Political and Social Studies.
 This has caused controversy, with allegations that Monedero's tax records may have not included the alleged payments.
 In 2015 the Spanish Socialist Party (PSOE) demanded more details about the alleged payments from Venezuela to Monedero.

 The veracity of these claims and the political motives of those making and publishing them has been questioned.
+In 2022 several audio recordings became known, implicating the former police commissioner José Manuel Villarejo, who is on trial for corruption, as well as two major Spanish media figures, Antonio García Ferreras and Mauricio Casals, in a conspiracy to defame Monedero and other political figures.